esciencecenter-digital-skills/scikit-learn-mooc/slides/advanced_topics_slides.md

 Typically, you do not know which model 'family' works best on your data.
 It can help to do a quick 'model sweep': try out a few models to see which works best.

+Note that applying various models with arbitrary parameters can also yield misleading results, especially in case novices that do not understand the underlying algorithms.
+But trying out a few models with default parameters (which are default for a reason) can quickly give you an idea of what could work well.

 ---

 # Hyperparameter tuning